hybridgroup/taskmapper-versionone/README.md

 This is a provider for [taskmapper](http://ticketrb.com).
 It provides interoperability with [Version One](http://www.versionone.com/) and its issue tracking system through the taskmapper gem.

-## TODO

-- Version One, like many tracker systems, has customizable status.
-Need a better way to return status (either as objects, or as plain strings).

 ### Contributing to taskmapper-versioonne

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been